Aquarinte/Address-Book-Level-1/README.md

 > Finds persons that match given keywords

 Format: `find KEYWORD [MORE_KEYWORDS]`
-> The search is case sensitive, the order of the keywords does not matter, only the name is searched, and persons matching at least one keyword will be returned (i.e. `OR` search).
+> The search is case INsensitive, the order of the keywords does not matter, only the name is searched, and persons matching at least one keyword will be returned (i.e. `OR` search).

 Examples: